LaRuim/Vaccine-Booker/README.md

 * Under “Credentials”, select “Create credentials” and create a new “OAuth client ID”
 * You will be asked which type of app will use this ID, choose “Desktop Application”.
 * This will allow you to access your client ID and secret key; Paste these in [oauthcredentials.txt](resources/oauthcredentials.txt), located in the folder resources; Make sure to have no spaces before or after the '=' symbol in the file.
+* Make sure to publish your Project by changing the **Publishing Status** of the project to 'In production', in the **OAuth consent screen** section.
+This is VERY important, and without doing this, the OTP system cannot work.

 ### 4. Forwarding your OTP to this email: